How to Prevent Injury at the Gym

 No matter which exercises you try, always make sure you have the correct form down pat before you get started.
 Using the wrong technique makes your workouts less efficient and can lead to injury.

 Don’t just assume, either.
 Gyms are full of people who think they know how to perform an exercise only to find out how mistaken they were after an injury.

 Use a personal trainer or look into instructional materials online and elsewhere to make sure you know exactly what you’re doing.

 When building a new exercise habit, it’s easy to push yourself too far too fast.
 That might feel good at first, but it isn’t sustainable, and your body won’t thank you in the long run.
 You’ll only overload yourself, resort to poor techniques, and invite injury.
 And once you’ve injured yourself, you’ll set your progress back by however long it takes you to recover.

 In the gym, shortcuts have a way of turning into extended detours.

 So start at your level and work your way up slowly.
 Don’t worry about how much you’d like to lift or how far you’d like to run on the treadmill, just do what you can for now.
 With time, you’ll get to where you want to be.
-Warm Up

 Even if you’re in excellent shape already, you still have to warm up before intense exercise.
 Cold muscles are much more likely to get strained, sprained, and even torn.
 A proper warm-up will improve blood flow to your muscles and reduce any stiffness.